-You might choose to use the setup video to introduce the website, but many middle and high school students may find it a little cheesy.
+You might choose to use the setup video to introduce Get the Math, but many middle and high school students may find it a little cheesy.
 Instead, pick a topic, like Math in Fashion, and show that specific introduction video to the kids -- these videos are great, and kids will respond positively.
-Then, let the kids work through the challenges in pairs, sharing a computer.
-You could use the follow-up challenges for each topic as an assessment, and make sure to check out the Teacher page for complete lesson plans aligned to the Common Core Math Standards and worksheets.
+Then let the kids work through the challenges in pairs, sharing a computer.
+You could use the follow-up challenges for each topic as an assessment, and make sure to check out the Teacher page for complete lesson plans aligned to the 2010 Common Core math standards and worksheets.
 Sample assessment questions for each unit are also provided.Continue reading Show less

-Get the Math is a website that shows kids how to use math in the real world (thus proving that math is used in the real world!).
+Get the Math is a website that shows kids that math really is used in the real world.
 Short videos demonstrate how professionals use math in music, fashion, video games, restaurants, special effects, and even basketball.
-Using real people in their real-world examples, like video game designer Julia Detar or restaurant owner Sue Torres, the site shares stories of how people and businesses use algebra in their daily lives.
-After watching the videos, kids can "Take the Challenge," tackling an algebra problem based on what they just saw, and when that's completed, there are further challenges on the same topic.
+Using real people in their real-world examples, the site shares stories of how people and businesses use algebra in their daily lives.
+After watching the videos, kids can "Take the Challenge," tackling a math problem based on what they just saw, and when that's completed, there are further challenges on the same topic.

-- Videogame Challenge – Plot a linear path so that your spaceship won’t crash into the asteroid.
+- Math in Videogames challenge - Plot a linear path so that your spaceship won't crash into the asteroid.

 Key Standards Supported

 Create equations and inequalities in one variable and use them to solve problems.
 Include equations arising from linear and quadratic functions, and simple rational and exponential functions.

 Create equations in two or more variables to represent relationships between quantities; graph equations on coordinate axes with labels and scales.